-If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 What Does It Mean to Be an HVAC Technician?

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most important, you’ll receive a comprehensive education about:
+And, most importantly, you’ll be knowledgeable about:

 - Air conditioners